Do you have Gastroesophageal Reflux Disease (GERD)? Want to leave the medication and pharmacy visits behind?

 Patients who choose LINX can also burp and vomit without harming the LINX device.
 If problems arise, the device is easily removed.
-Once the procedure is completed, patients are able to return to a normal, healthy diet
+Once the procedure is completed, patients are able to return to a normal, healthy diet almost immediately.

 Disadvantages of the LINX procedure: